Acai bowls are a breakfast that’s worth waking up for. Blend, top, and enjoy!

 Now it’s time to top them!
 When topping your Acai bowls, you want a variety of textures.
 We used sliced fresh fruit, chia seeds, coconut chips, granola, slivered almonds, carob chips, and coconut flakes.
 Every bowl can be as unique as your mood!

-Now, what’s the different between an Acai bowl and simply a smoothie bowl?
+Now, what’s the difference between an Acai bowl and simply a smoothie bowl?
 In an Acai bowl, there can be Acai and little else.
 Smoothie bowls incorporate a variety of fruits or vegetables (and that can or cannot include Acai) and they’re usually thinner in consistency.

-But whether you make a smoothie bowl with the fruits of your choice, or the exotic Acai bowl, you’re definitely going to enjoy breakfast.
+But whether you make a smoothie bowl with the fruits of your choice or the exotic Acai bowl, you’re definitely going to enjoy breakfast.